By Richard / DSC, $500 - $1000, Review, Dedicated Source Components / April 4, 2021

 The reviewer is giving his honest experience with the product and was not paid to write a favorable article.
-The gear was purchased due to interest and enjoyment in sound quality and in pursuit of gaining more knowledge about sound.
+The gear was purchased due to interest and enjoyment in quality of sound.

 I got my hands on the Singxer SU-6 in 2020.
 If anyone has seen the review I did on the Matrix X-SPDIF 2, they would know exactly how I feel about USB audio interface reclockers.